Ian-VA/foogOS/README.md

-# foogOS
+# foog bootloader
-a bare bones operating system for praising lord foog the 2st
+literally one bootloader for praising a funny dog